HomeLatest NewsGovernanceUS pumps another $200 million in defence aid to Ukraine

 Register Now →

-According to reports, the $200 million drawdowns will be ‘immediate military assistance to Ukraine’.
+According to reports, the $200 million drawdowns will be ‘immediate assistance to Ukraine’.
 “Which will include anti-armour, anti-aircraft systems, and small arms in support of Ukraine’s front line defenders facing down Russia’s unprovoked attack,” the White House said.

-Earlier Ukraine claimed that forces fired at a convoy that was evacuating women and children in the Kyiv region, killing seven people including one child.
+Earlier Ukraine claimed that Russian forces fired at a convoy that was evacuating women and children in the Kyiv region, killing seven people including one child.

-“Russians shot at a column of women and children in Kyiv region, who were trying to evacuate along a previously agreed ‘green’ corridor.
-The result of this brutal act – seven dead.
+“Russians shot at a column of women and children in Kyiv region, were trying to evacuate along a previously agreed ‘green’ corridor.
+The of this brutal act – seven dead.
 One of them is a child,” the Ukrainian defence ministry said in a Tweet.
 Media outlet The Kyiv Independent reported that the attack took place on March 11 as a column of women and children was leaving the village Peremoha in Kyiv Oblast, using the approved corridor.

 Advertisement

 Meanwhile, Ukrainian President Volodymyr Zelenskyy has accused Russian forces of targeting a humanitarian corridor.
-Ukrainian President’s aide Mykhailo Podolyak said that the negotiations with the Russian delegation are underway in a continuous video format.
+Ukrainian President’s aide Mykhailo Podolyak said that the negotiations with the Russian delegation are underway in a continuous format.

 Get the day's headlines from Tech Observer straight in your inbox